 How ChatGPT describes IPPS

-ChatGPT is a remarkable tool, but it still has its flaws.
+ChatGPT is a remarkable tool, but it has its flaws.
 We decided to ask it to explain Medicare’s Inpatient Prospective Payment System.
-Here’s some of what it told us:
+Here’s some of what it said:

 The Medicare Inpatient Prospective Payment System (IPPS) is a method used by the Centers for Medicare & Medicaid Services (CMS) in the United States to reimburse acute care hospitals for inpatient services.
 IPPS was established as part of the Social Security Amendments of 1983 and went into effect in 1984.
 The main goal of IPPS is to control rising healthcare costs by setting predetermined rates for inpatient hospital services.
 Here is how IPPS works…

 OK, but some quibbles.
 In theory, at least, IPPS is designed to reimburse hospitals for the national average cost of an admission.
 If a hospital can keep its cost under the national average, it makes money under IPPS.
-However, IPPS excludes some costs in its calculation making it difficult for some hospitals to beat the national average.
+Roughly 15 percent of hospitals areĀ profitable under IPPS.
+However, because IPPS excludes some costs in its calculation it can be difficult for some hospitals to beat the national average.

 Diagnosis-Related Groups (DRGs): IPPS uses a system of Diagnosis-Related Groups (DRGs) to classify patients into groups based on their diagnoses, procedures, age, sex, and other factors.
 Each DRG has a predetermined payment rate associated with it.